 - Exploring areas of qualifications and competency of persons working in disability support service positions.

-C. Encourage and support legislation and the creation of inclusive environments that benefit higher education and students with disabilities.
+C. Encourage and support legislation and the creation of inclusive environments that benefit higher education and individuals with disabilities.

-D. Promote coordination between agencies, associations and organizations with an interest in, or purpose related to, higher education, diversity and students with disabilities.
+D. Promote coordination between agencies, associations and organizations with an interest in, or purpose related to, higher education, diversity and individuals with disabilities.

 E. Promote the civil rights and opportunities of college and university students, staff, faculty, and graduates with disabilities.